eschan145/KingdomsandCastles/README.md

         self.activated = False
 ```

 Let's look at the above code.
 In line 1—3 we set up the actual subclassing of the widget class.
 In line 4, we create our component for the widget.
 Note that not all widgets need to have components, just they are required for more complex widgets.
+Some widgest will have multiple components, like a dropdown, which would have several labels, an entry,and a button.
+Labels do not have a single complnent.
 We then initialize the parent `Widget` class by calling its `__init__` function.
 A widget starting off takes several parameters: image (if none provided a blank one is used), scale (scaling of widget), and frame, which can be specified in the widget's parameters if you want to use it.
 On line 11 we create an `activated` property, which is required for a widget or a `ValueError` will be raised when calculating its hitbox.

 ```
     def func(self):